Resources for Personal Tutors

 Information and advice for Personal Tutors and their tutees: counselling, careers, Euclid, and more.

 Iain Murray has for several years maintained for his own use of list of resources useful for him as a PT.
-Ultimately, much of his list should probably make its way in here.
-Meanwhile, here is
+Much of this should now have been incorporated into the above-mentioned Personal Tutor Guide, but some PTs might still find this list of helpful.

 - User Guide for notes/meetings PT software (EUCLID) - staff - Student Systems' documentation for using Euclid as a Personal Tutor